-In fiscal year 2018, the State of Florida increased its Florida Education Finance Program funding by approximately 1%.
-The capital outlay funding pool initially decreased from \$75 million to \$50 million, however it was later revised to \$91 million as a consequence of House Bill 7069.
+In fiscal year 2020, the State of Florida increased its Florida Education Finance Program base funding, safe schools and mental health initiative allocations.
+The capital outlay funding pool increased to \$158 million.
 A 2% merit increase was also paid out to eligible staff.

-For fiscal year 2019, capital outlay revenue was assumed at \$567.45 per student which includes the additional funds associated with House Bill 7055.
-The budgets reflect the Florida Education Finance Program funding increase of approximately 1%.
-A 2% merit increase for all staff was budgeted as well as safety initiatives for security resource officers.
-All other expenditures are budgeted in alignment with enrollment changes and the School's strategic objectives.
+For fiscal year 2021, capital outlay revenue was assumed at a flat rate in comparison to the current rate per student.
+The budgets reflect the Florida Education Finance Program funding increase to fund teacher salary increases.
+A 2% merit increase for all staff was also budgeted.
+All other expenditures are budgeted in alignment with enrollment changes and the school's strategic objectives.